 It’s never too late—when to start growing garlic indoors

 I like to start indoor growing in the fall or winter when the days are cold outside.
-But you can do it anytime.
+You can do it anytime.
 It will take two to three weeks for the bulbs to grow leaves big enough to harvest more than a couple of snips.

 Wait, what is that called again?
 Garlic plant parts